Running a transformation program – when to get a second opinion?

-Now that’s when people can really get disheartened – when they finally appreciate they can’t actually write a few bars.
+That’s when people can really get depressed – when they finally grasp that they can’t write anything.
+Not even a few bars.

 Treble Clef?
 Base Clef?
-What in heaven’s name do they mean?
-And as for semi breves, minims, crotchets and quavers?
-Exactly.
-The musical notation system means very little if you don’t know what to do with it – how to craft it.
+What on earth do they mean?
+And as for semi-brieves, minims, crotchets and quavers?

-Actually, I wouldn’t attempt either.
-I don’t have the background, skills or experience to have any chance of confronting a challenge like that.
+Most people wouldn’t because they don’t have the background or skills to have any chance of success in tackling a challenge like that.

 Businesses put enormous investments into crafting the “perfect” strategy and then screw it up with slapdash execution.

-But it wasn’t a perfect strategy if it wasn’t implemented, was it?
+But it isn’t a perfect strategy if it can’t be implemented, is it?

-These rogues are “well-known” in most companies but remain free to cause yet more chaos on another program – either in the same company or elsewhere.
+These rogues are “well-known” in most companies.
+But remain ‘free’ to cause even more chaos on another program – in the same company or elsewhere.